AmpersandTalks/CIS106-Cesar-Perez/README.md

 ## Assignment 11

 Assignment 11 focuses on Arrays.
 This session uses the knowledge from the previous sessions to plan for these assignments.
 An array is described as a data structure consisting of a collection of elements.
 Assignment 11 also requires a fixed array and a defined array.
 I found the different types of arrays a bit confusing but referenced back to the course material for further clarification.
 Something that I learned from this session was that the index range has to be from 0 to the desired amount that the user would enter.
 This is s something that is covered in the chapter but can be missed easily when writing the code.

+## Assignment 12

+Session 12 is about dynamic arrays.
+The dynamic array has no static length but it can be extended till the user wants to add an element to the array.
+This section also described different functions to access the list.
+Linear search is a method to find an element in the list.
+This is also known as a sequential search.
+Max and min is a function to retrieve the maximum and minimum element from the array.
+We have also learned about the sorting algorithm, which allows sorting arrays in ascending order or descending order.
+The dynamic array allows us to add and remove an element from any index of the list. this session was a bit easier as the last session had introduced the foundations of arrays.